First Trust Bloomberg Artificial Intelligence ETF (FAI): Growth Drivers, Key Risks, and Investor Outlook

 Global and diversified exposure (within theme)

-- For an investor who believes in AI as a global secular theme, FAI provides a single vehicle.
-This eliminates the need to pick many stocks.
+• For an investor who believes in AI as a global secular theme, FAI provides a single vehicle rather than having to pick many stocks.

 Risks and Limitations